first-amber-fish/piranhas/README.md

 Default
 --------

 Default deals with setting the default values of a struct.
-For this the struct tag 'default' is evaluated and set independently of the previous value of the field.
+For this the struct tag key 'default' is evaluated and set independently of the previous value of field.

-The value of the default tag key should match the data type.
+The value of the 'default' tag key should match the data type.
 The typical formats are specified here, as these are used by the parse functions belonging to the data type.
 For the datatypes complex64 and complex128 an own parser was developed, which expects cartesian data in the format 'a+bi'.
 For time the standard golang parser is used.
-This still needs a layout, which led to it, it beside the default tag key still the layout tag key is queried.
+This still needs a layout, which led to it, it beside the 'default' tag key still the 'layout' tag key is queried.
 If no layout tag key is defined, 'RFC3339' is used.
 There are a lot of predefined time layouts in golang.
 You can use them here or define your own layout.
 Both a type specification 'RFC822' or '02 Jan 06 15:04 MST' are valid.

 Structures, arrays, slices and maps are recursively passed through and the function for setting defaults is called on them.
-Empty arrays and slices are ignored, as well nil pointers.
+Empty arrays and slices are ignored, as well as nil pointers.

-Upper and lower case of variables, as if the variable is exported or not, does not matter.
+Upper and lower case of field names, as if the variable is exported or not, does not matter.

 Examples
 --------